ignaciocastro0713/cqbus-mediator

 README

 A simple, extensible, and configurable Command/Query Bus (Mediator) implementation for Laravel applications.
-This package helps you implement the Command/Query Responsibility Segregation (CQRS) and Mediator patterns, promoting cleaner, more maintainable code by separating concerns and decoupling components.
+This package helps you implement the Command/Query Responsibility Segregation (CQRS) with Mediator pattern, promoting cleaner, more maintainable code by separating concerns and decoupling components.

-• Configuration-Driven Scanning: Easily configure the directories and namespace mappings where your handlers are located via a dedicated configuration file.
+• Configuration-Driven Scanning: Easily configure the directories where your handlers are located via a dedicated configuration file.

 • Automatic Dependency Injection: Handlers are resolved from the Laravel service container, allowing for seamless dependency injection.